Wdavery/minuimus.pl/README.md

 #### Core Dependencies
 Nearly all dependencies of Minuimus are technically optional, depending on what file types will be processed.
 Missing core dependencies will cause Minuimus to exit if processing a relevant file type is attempted.
+Run `minuimus.pl --check-deps` will output a list of all called commands, indicating if each is found or missing.

 ⭐ = Minimum recommended for base-level usage

 - `advancecomp`⭐ - required for GZ, PNG, TGZ, and ZIP-derived format processing